TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: The Proposed TableTime

-Reformulating time series data as a tabular format offers key advantages by preserving temporal dependencies and structuring multiple channels, enhancing interpretability and compatibility with models like LLMs.
-In this format, each row represents a time step and each column a channel, allowing independent feature processing while maintaining sequential relationships.
-The tabular structure also facilitates the integration of metadata or domain-specific knowledge, enriching the model's reasoning during inference.
-This approach optimizes decision-making without requiring task-specific architectures or retraining.
+Subsequently, we convert the tabular time series data into a serialized textual format suitable for input.
+The process is formalized as follows: $\text{Text} = \text{Serialize}(X')$, where \text{Text} represents the serialized text, and \text{Serialize($\cdot$)} refers to the serialization function, such as DFLoader or MarkDown~\cite{encoding}.
+Reformulating time series data into tabular format provides key advantages by preserving temporal dependencies and representing each channel separately, thereby enhancing both interpretability and compatibility.
+In this format, each row corresponds to a timestamp, and each column represents a channel, enabling independent feature processing while maintaining sequential relationships.